Vacations are great – fights on vacations are miserable.

 - Security Seeker – Enjoys repeating an experience

 - Flyer – enjoys doing things together

 - Scott: Primary Spender – spends money for memories and convenience

 - Scott: Secondary Security Seeker – enjoys repeating an experience

 - Bethany: Primary Spender – spends money for memories and convenience

 - Bethany: Secondary Risk Taker – likes trying new things

 Now that we know what is important to each Money Personality in our relationship, we can talk about it.
-We are both Spenders so we have to make sure we don’t spend to much, talk about where we plan to spend, and where we plan to save.
+We are both Spenders so we have to make sure we don’t spend too much, talk about where we plan to spend, and where we plan to save.
 Scott likes routine so we always eat breakfast in our room (he loves that routine) and I like a different restaurant each night.
 BOOM!
 Each of us is satisfied and the money fights disappear.

-2. Ask appropriate questions based on each others Money Personalities
+2. Ask appropriate questions based on each other’s Money Personalities

 Look below and ask the appropriate questions of your spouse and keep their answers in mind when planning your vaca day: